 CAC assignments for inspection-related and operator licensing activities shall only be requested through RPS-Inspections unless directed otherwise by OCFO.
 Approved CACs for use are maintained in the RPS-Inspections system under the IP Management (IPM) Tab.
 DRO is responsible for assigning the approved CAC to its corresponding IP and activity.

 Requests for CAC assignments can be done by anyone with an RPS-Inspections user role.
-For the CAC to appear in an inspectors time , it needs to be approved in RPS-Inspections by a Branch Chief/Approving Official or above.
+For the CAC to appear in an inspectors time and labor reporting profile for use, it needs to be approved in RPS-Inspections by a Branch Chief/Approving Official or above.
 Responsible Branch Chiefs must verify that the appropriate IP and activity type is assigned to the correct inspection and is consistent with the associated Major Activity Codes when approving inspections in RPS-Inspections.
 A list of Major Activity codes can be found in the non-public ADAMS document ML19142A328.
 [C1]

+For inspections involving ISFSI at Part 50 sites that have not yet transitioned to ISFSI storage only, create two inspection report numbers – one for the Part 50 inspection and one for the Part 72 inspection.
+The Part 72 report is created for the purpose of charging time.
+The Part 50 report is created for the purpose of Report 22, “Site Inspection Activity Plan,” creation and documenting the sample in the integrated inspection report.

 For multi-unit single-owner sites, inspection hours can be charged to only one unit if the licensee agrees and the inspection report references all the docket numbers for the site.